evanca/quick-portfolio/macros2.md

 >
 >If you have any additional questions, feel free to reach out at any time.
 We're happy to help, and hope you have a great day!

+This macro was utilized to de-escalate loyal custoners and keep our team functioning through a period of high inbound.

 [Back to Menu](/index)